rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/check-types/agent-check-type-ref.rst

 Metrics
 ~~~~~~~~~~~~

-Available metrics are determined by the plugin.
-The plugin can send up to fifty
-unique metrics at a time.
+The metrics returned are defined in the plugin script.
+A plugin can send up to fifty unique metrics at a time.

 **Community Plugin Repository**